Ambitions

 Applications for seed, scale, sustain, and respond funding are accepted on a rolling basis.
 We aim to respond to all applications within 90 days of submission.

 The RBC Foundation Community Infrastructure Fund has a defined application period.
-The next application period will open in Winter 2025.
+The next application period will open in Fall 2025.

 We do not accept applications through branches.